 Elsa's pet poodle.

 - Beehive Hairdo: After Sparky "sparks" her.

-- Captain Ersatz: Of the Bride of Frankenstein.
+- Captain Ersatz: Of the Bride of Frankenstein as a canine version.

 - Official Couple: Possibly with Sparky in the end.

 - Satellite Character: We only know that she's Elsa's pet poodle.